 The list of attractions runs long: with fine and performing arts, classical and rock concerts, lectures by stellar politicians, scientists, academics, religious figures, and visionaries, movies, golf (two 18-hole courses), sailing, tennis, fitness centers, two beaches, and so much more.
 It is, as those involved say, “a festival for the mind, body and spirit.”

-You’ll have tons of fun at the Strong Museum of Play in Rochester NY
+Have tons of fun at the The Strong National Museum of Play in Rochester NY

-Learn all about the Erie Canal, and experience a lock on Sam Patch Canal Boat near Rochester
+Go through a lock on the Erie Canal on Sam Patch Canal Boat near Rochester

 The Erie Canal, declared a National Heritage Corridor, was built starting in 1817 to transport goods from the Atlantic Ocean to the Great Lakes.
 But it became nearly obsolete when completed in 1825.
 Travel a few miles of the originally 40 ft wide, 4 ft deep 323 mile long canal – and into one of the locks that allowed early freighters to navigate these waters on this eye-opening tour.
 “NY is not flat, and boats don’t like going downhill,” our guide quipped.
 “The level change from one end to the other is the height of a 50 story building.”

-Explore the historic buildings of Genesee Country Village and Museum, a lesser known New York State attraction near Rochester NY
+Explore the historic buildings of Genesee Country Village and Museum near Rochester NY

-Genesee County Village is the third largest living history museum in the USA (in number of historic buildings, after Williamsburg and Greenfield Village).
+Genesee Counrty Village & Museum is the third largest living history museum in the USA (in number of historic buildings, after Williamsburg and Greenfield Village).
 If you want to explore all 68 pedigreed historic buildings (one, the boyhood home of George Eastman) on 20 acres, come mid-May to Mid October, when costumed docents bustle around, tending to the duties of a working 19th century village.

-Celebrate Woodstock at Bethel Woods Center for the Arts in Sullivan County NY
+Revel in The Woodstock Music Festival at Bethel Woods Center for the Arts in Sullivan County NY

 Can you believe that the Woodstock Music Festival took place over 50 years ago?
 In 1969?
 As a lesser known New York attraction, the name “Bethel Woods” might not ring a bell.
 But this was Yasgur’s Farm!
 It’s now a fantastically moving museum and once-again live music venue.
 Bethel Woods is hallowed ground and a touchstone for Boomers who lived through the 60’s.
 And also for youngsters intrigued by that era.